 During problem framing, projects define and refine what they want to do, and why.
 They outline the problem they want to solve, narrow it down to a specific aspect they want to address, gather background information on that issue to enable their project, and create a plan for what they want to do and achieve.
+They also explore whom they need to engage, both as citizen scientists, and as external stakeholders.
 At the end of this phase, projects should have a clear plan for the research that will be carried out, and the goals they want to achieve.

 There’s three steps to cover in this phase:

 - Defining the topic